 Last Friday, KTBYTE conducted a live seminar on Wechat answering some frequently asked questions by our parents.
 As many of our students are between the ages 8-18, the seminar focused mainly on the benefits of learning Computer Science at an early age.

-The Seminar was given by three KTBYTE instructors and Software Developers: Benjamin (Cornell Alumni), Vishnu (Yale Student), and Leo (MIT Alumni).
+The Seminar was given by three KTBYTE instructors and Software Developers: Instructor (Cornell Alumni), Vishnu (Yale Student), and Leo (MIT Alumni).

 What are the benefits of learning Computer Science at a young age?